Dominican Republic Citizenship by Descent (Through Parents)

 • Order of steps: Apply for your cédula first, then your passport.

 • Timing: Processing varies by office and season.
-We’ll advise what to expect for your location.

 If you're in the Dominican Republic, our team can accompany you to the JCE to help navigate the process.